GlVerdugo/Proyecto/heart_disease_prediction/docs/README  PROJECT.md

 # PROJECT: HEART DIASEASE PREDICTION

 ## Produced by
-Alumno: Guadalupe López Verdugo
+Student: Guadalupe López Verdugo
-Matricula:A01688491
+ID:A01688491

 ## What topic does the dataset cover?